 Azure Security Center is a cloud solution that helps prevent, detect and respond to security threats that affect the resources and workloads on hybrid environments.
 To improve the security posture of your Azure environment is essential to assess the adoption of this solution, it is offered in two different tiers:

 - Free tier.
-In this tier Azure Security Center is totally free and it will do a continuously assessment, providing recommendations concerning the Azure security environment.
+In this tier Azure Security Center is totally free and it will do a continuously assessment, providing recommendations relating to the security of the Azure environment.

 Introduce security in development and release stages